 This can be a process that some clients report is uncomfortable.
-For those clients, I remind them that it isn’t the disputation that is discomforting; rather, it is likely that clients tell themselves they SMO not to have their unhelpful beliefs challenged.
+For those clients, I remind them that it isn’t the disputation that is discomforting; rather, it is likely that clients tell themselves they must not have their unhelpful beliefs challenged.

 My approach to REBT also involves persuasive techniques so that clients develop a buy-in for their preferred outcomes.
-This affords you an opportunity to tailor sessions according to your unique circumstances.
+This affords people an opportunity to tailor sessions according to their unique circumstances.

 Additionally, I use a hypothesis technique, by which I don’t claim to have all the answers, yet collaboratively the client and I work towards achieving a higher level of functioning and improved quality of life for each person with whom I work.

-Yes, this may mean I work myself out of a job.
+Yes, this means I may work myself out of a job.